mheinri/OpenSourceRIS/README.md

 </p>

 ## Control Interfaces
-A controller PCB is attached to the backside of the RIS.
-Thereby, it can be connected to a PC and controlled via a USB connection.
-Alternatively, it can be operated wirelessly with a battery and controlled via Bluetooth Low Energy (fully wireless operation is possible).
+A control board is attached to the back side of the RIS.
+With this, the RIS can be connected to a PC and controlled via a USB connection.
+Alternatively, it can be operated wirelessly with a battery and controlled via Bluetooth Low Energy.

-To be added soon.

 ## To be added
 The following information will be added soon: